taggilieleftheria/University_Projects/README.md

 # University_Projects
-In this folder you can find some of my projects during my university semester.
-There are Java and Cypher projects.
+In these folder you can find some of my projects during the university semesters, such as Java and Cypher projects.